Tutorial

 Prerequisites

-None!
-This guide works whether you're:
+None.
+This guide works whether you are:

 • A team member attending standups